A resource for news innovators to learn, plan & do.

 When should we do it?

-Change digital publication deadlines to be in line with audience habits.
-Most general news sites see peak audience in the morning to midday hours, while most newsrooms still tend to be oriented toward the kind of late-in-the-day publication schedule dictated by print.
+Change digital publication deadlines to align with audience habits.
+Most general news sites see peak audience in the morning to midday hours, while most newsrooms still orient themselves around the late-in-the-day publication schedule dictated by print.
 Deadlines should move earlier to ensure there’s fresh reporting to meet audience demand.

 Adjust workdays and meeting times/formats accordingly.
 Moving up work schedules and news planning meetings ensures staff is available and focused on the right things early in the day.
-And changing the time of the morning news meeting is a good opportunity to adjust the format of the meeting, if necessary, to orient the discussion around the digital audience.
+Changing the time of the morning news meeting is also a good opportunity to adjust the format of the meeting, if necessary, to orient the discussion around the digital audience.

 Update print deadlines if it’s helpful.
 Some newsrooms have taken the additional step of moving up print deadlines, both for production logistics and cost-saving reasons and to bring the print workday more in line with digital.